Lumesh Console Operation Module Documentation

 Move right N columns Example:

-console.cursor_down 3 # Move down 3 rows
+Console.cursor_down 3 # Move down 3 lines

 Function: Save the current cursor position